 Entry Tables for Smaller Spaces

 Does your house have a narrow entryway?
 If so, using a sofa table may be your best option.
 Often, these are designed to fit between the sofa and wall, or they’re shaped as a semi-circle and take up less space, so they tend to be long yet narrow.
 This option doesn’t allow for much storage space, so some small baskets, boxes, or crates could be used creatively to manage your belongings.

 If there simply isn’t space for even a small table, you can combine clever shelving with other organization standbys to create the best entryway space possible.
-DIYer April Colleen created an elegant entryway hanging shelf for her own home using corbels and an 8’ by 12’ piece of pine wood.
+How about an elegant entryway hanging shelf for your own home using corbels and an 8’ by 12’ piece of pine wood?
 If you decide on a similar solution in your home, some floor baskets, an umbrella stand, or a small shoe rack would easily create functional storage space to make up for a lack of shelving.

 Another option for a small space is to use an end table.
 I preferred this option when I was living in an 800 square foot apartment.
 Using the larger of two end tables from a matching set gave me the functional furniture that I needed while tying into the style of furniture I also used in my small, adjacent living room.